-What is the legal status in Spain after the ´State Of Alarm´ / ´Lockdown´?
+What is the legal status in Spain during the current ´State Of Alarm´ / ´Lockdown´ ?

 How does this affect Spanish immigration procedures?

-What are the ongoing Legal and Administrative Proceedings
+What are the Legal and Administrative Proceedings during the current

-In the Royal Decree of the ´New Normality´ in Spain, the following should be legally adhered with:
+In the Royal Decree of 25th October ´State Of Alarm´ in Spain, the following should be legally adhered with:

 - Obligatory use of face-masks in all public domains to be adhered to at all times, no matter of social distancing